9hawk8/cloud-computing-project/PROPOSAL.md

 The user should get an easier way to those statistics.
 To achieve this, a Docker-Microservice-Architecture should replace the need to physically go to the heating-unit.
-The main goal is to automatically retrieve the infos via the built-in Webserver, log it into a database and show the user the info nicely formatted on a webpage accessible on every device in the network.
+The main goal is to automatically retrieve the infos via the built-in Webserver with help of a log-aggregation-tool and transfer them to a monitoring-tool to show some nice graphs.

 #### Details for Implementation
 One Docker Container should contain a way to retrieve the needed infos from the heating-unit.

-A second one hosts a database to write logs with the needed data into.
+This could be done by setting up a fluentd instance.
+With help of fluentd the heating-units built-in webserver can be contacted at certain intervals to retrieve the statistics.

-A third one should host a webpage the user can access with some nicely formatted and user-readable live-infos and also some usage-statistics for the last month for example (mean pellet usage per day, overall pellet usage).
+A second one could host a Grafana Loki instance, which can be accessed by the user with some nicely formatted graphs for live-infos and also some usage-statistics for the last month for example.

 ### Planning
 #### Milestones
+Milestone 1: set up fluentd in Docker-Container

-Milestone 1: Retrieving infos from the heating-unit is working
+Milestone 2: Retrieving infos from the heating-unit via fluentd is working

-Milestone 2: Logging infos in database is working
+Milestone 3: set up Grafana Loki in Docker-Container

-Milestone 3: Displaying live-data via webpage is working
+Milestone 4: Transferring logs from fluentd to Grafana Loki is working

-Milestone 4: Displaying usage-statistics over time-period is working
+Milestone 5: Displaying usage-statistics and data with Grafana is working